martinResearch/CPParametersEstimation/readme.md

 Implemented By Martin de La Gorce , novembre 2015 Ecole des Ponts et Chaussees

+Warning: this is not the implementation that has been used to fo the experiment in the original paper.
+The results in the paper have been obtain using a C++ implementation that relies on [ IBEX](http://www.ibex-lib.org/)

 #Installation
 The code should run without the need to install dependencies.
 It uses numpy and matlplotlib.
 You can run the line fitting example using from the command line